jjpaya/jjpaya-cars-angularjs/README.md

 * Related books from Google Books API for each listing
 * Starred items
 * Shop cart
-* Logging in, registering, mail verification & password reset mail
+* Logging in, registering, avatars, mail verification & password reset mail
 * Admin controls

 ## Installation

-You will need nginx with the PHP 8.0 module.
+You will need nginx, PHP 8.0, and the curl & mysql php plugins.
 Sample config file for nginx can be found on `private/setup/nginx-config` along with a sample database.

 You also need to create a credentials.json file on `private/` with the following format: